Research & Source Materials

 📘 The Private Life of Thomas Jefferson by Rev. Hamilton W. Pierson, Captain Edmund Bacon (1862)

 Historically, one of the most compelling eye-witness accounts comes from Captain Edmund Bacon.
 Bacon was thoroughly familiar with all the people and activities on the Monticello mountaintop.
-As the only recorded eyewitness to Sally Hemings’ paramour, Bacon described how he saw not Thomas Jefferson but another man coming out of Sally Hemings’ cabin on many mornings: “[Jefferson] freed one girl some years before he died, and there was a great deal of talk about it.
+As the only recorded eyewitness who claimed to observe a man regularly leaving Sally Hemings' quarters, Bacon described how he saw not Thomas Jefferson but another man coming out of Sally Hemings’ cabin on many mornings: “[Jefferson] freed one girl some years before he died, and there was a great deal of talk about it.
 She was nearly as white as anybody and very beautiful.
 People said he freed her because she was his own daughter.
 She was not his daughter; she was _____’s daughter.
 I know that.
 I have seen him come out of her mother’s room many a morning when I went up to Monticello very early.”

 📘 Memoirs of a Monticello Slave by Isaac Jefferson (1840s, published 1951)